 IX.
 How Do We Use Your Email Address?

 By submitting your email address on this website, you agree to receive emails from us.
 You can cancel your participation in any of these email lists at any time by clicking on the opt-out link or other unsubscribe option that is included in the respective email.
 We only send emails to people who have authorised us to contact them, either directly, or through a third party.
 We do not send unsolicited commercial emails, because we hate spam as much as you do.
-By submitting your email address, you also agree to allow us to use your email address for customer audience targeting on sites like Facebook, where we display custom advertising to specific people who have opted-in to receive communications from us.
+By submitting your email address, you also agree to allow us to use your email address for customer audience targeting on websites, where we display custom advertising to specific people who have opted-in to receive communications from us.